FREQUENTLY ASKED QUESTIONS

 The place to go for all of your burning Midronome questions

 Note: this FAQ is about what the Midronome does.
-If you want to know how to use the Midronome, read the manual.
+If you want to know how to use the Midronome, read the Midronome User Guide.

 AUDIO METRONOME